Generalization error of min-norm interpolators in transfer learning: Model Shift

 \section{Model Shift}

 We first investigate the effect of model shift.
-More precisely, we assume the covariates $\bX^{(1)}$ and $\bX^{(2)}$ comes from the same distribution, but the underlying signal changes from $\bbeta^{(1)}$ to $\bbeta^{(2)}$.
+More precisely, we assume the covariates $\bX^{(1)}$ and $\bX^{(2)}$ come from the same distribution, but the underlying signal changes from $\bbeta^{(1)}$ to $\bbeta^{(2)}$.
 We denote the shift in the signal parameter by $\tilde\bbeta := \bbeta^{(1)}-\bbeta^{(2)}$.
-We will first precise risk of the pooled min-$\ell_2$-norm interpolator and then compare with the min-$\ell_2$-norm interpolator using solely the target data.
+We will first characterize the precise risk of the pooled min-$\ell_2$-norm interpolator and then compare it with that of the min-$\ell_2$-norm interpolator using solely the target data.